raulituomas/raulituomas/README.md

 - 👋 Hi, I’m @raulituomas
-- 👀 I’m interested in computer science, Algorithms and Programming,Object Oriented Programming,java, python and coffee
+- 👀 I’m interested in computer science, Algorithms and Programming, music technology and music software.
-- 🌱 I’m currently learning basics of computer science and java
+- 🌱 I’m currently learning basics of Java and python.
 - 💞️ I’m looking to collaborate on simple learning and music software projects
 - 📫 How to reach me raulituomas@gmail.com